About the Service

 We operate a uniquely sophisticated banking system, which allocates each landlord his or her own dedicated bank account for the duration of the tenancy.
 Tenant payments can be checked and matched very efficiently, and our high tech accounts module will remind tenants if they have missed a payment or paid the wrong amount.
 If that happens, we can take cards, bank transfers or even direct debits to recover the funds for the landlords.
 All for just £10 per month.

-And also, we’re the only agent to be able to offer advertising on Rightmove and Zoopla for an incredible £1.
+And also, we’re the only agent to be able to offer advertising on Rightmove for an incredible £1, with access to Zoopla and OnTheMarket for just £29.

 How long will it take to list on the portals?